-The Isle of Mull is one of the UK’s premier wildlife watching destinations.
-Covering an area of around 875 km², Mull is the second-largest island in the Inner Hebrides.
-Located off the west coast of Scotland, it is accessible by ferry from the ports of Oban and Lochaline.
+The Isle of Mull is one of the UK’s premier wildlife-watching destinations.
+Covering an area of around 875 km², it’s the third-largest island in Scotland.
+Mull is encircled by more than 300 miles of coastline that provide picturesque views of the Hebrides and Highlands.
 Famed for its spectacular, tranquil beauty, the island is also a hotspot for wildlife.
-Besides the huge colony of puffins, red-breasted mergansers, and playful otters, the undoubted highlight is the chance to see the two largest birds in the country – the majestic white-tailed and golden eagle.
+Besides the huge colony of puffins, red-breasted mergansers, hen harriers, and ringed plovers, it’s also home to mammals such as grey seals, playful otters, and whales and dolphins.
+However, the undoubted highlight is the chance to see the two largest birds in the country – the majestic white-tailed and golden eagle.
 It isn’t called ‘Eagle Island’ for nothing!

 Typical activities: bird watching, boat trip, hiking

 Number of reports: 4

 According to reports submitted to WildSide, the most popular species that can be seen here are:

 golden eagle – 0% OF WildSide Users (0/4) REPORTED SIGHTINGS

 Mull and the smaller islands in the Inner Hebrides have one of the highest concentrations of golden eagles in Europe, and possibly the world.
 There are around 20 breeding pairs on the island although they are not as common or easily seen as the white-tailed eagles.
 The breeding season runs from May to July and there are a number of wildlife tours which offer the chance to see them.
 Alternatively, you can join the Mull Eagle Watch.